 The Bozeman Hot Springs area primarily features some of Montana’s best natural hot springs.
 Initially discovered in the late 1800s, this popular location is a lovely spot for a romantic getaway.
 It contains 12 different pools, each with its own temperature.

-This excellent location also offers a complete fitness center and a steam room and hosts live events.
-Thomany of the hotels in this section is near Downtown Bozeman.
+This excellent location also offers a complete fitness center and a steam room, and hosts live events.
+Most of the hotels in this section are near Downtown Bozeman.
 They are all a short drive to the hot springs and provide guests with excellent amenities.
 Here are the best things to do near the hot springs:

 Relax in the pools at the hot springs.
-The Bozeman Hot Springs features 12 pools, each with a water temperature ranging from 57-106 degrees Fahrenheit.
+The Bozeman Hot Springs features 12 pools, each with a temperature of 57-106 degrees Fahrenheit.
 The pools are heated naturally, with the water coming from an underground well.
 Eight of the 12 pools are found indoors, with the remaining four being outside.

 Try ax throwing at the Lookout Throwing Co.
 If you feel like letting off a little steam or just testing your aim and accuracy, visit the Lookout Throwing Co. in Bozeman.
 The location features six bays with two targets to accommodate groups of up to eight people.
 This unique venue is a great way to spend an evening after a full day of sightseeing and exploring!